sylverpyro/nonsteam-launchers-shortcut-generator/README.md

 # nonsteam-launchers-shortcut-generator
 Project to create links in Steam for all non-steam storefront games that are installed.
-Primary target is SteamOS/SteamDeck
+Primary target is Linux/SteamOS/SteamDeck

 This is mainly a personal project, but I imagine that this would be useful for other SD and SteamOS users, so I'm going to try to make it flexible

-# Why
+## Why
 Personal experience: Directly installing the non-steam storefronts has proven to be the most reliable way to play non-steam games on SteamOS (Heroic and Lutris frequently have problems installing or launching games, vs the native storefronts which - unless the storefront is broken fundamentally in Proton - always tend to work as expected)

-# Research and references
+## Research and references
 Accumulated research of where various storefronts store data about games they have installed and extracting the necessary data to create a steam shortcut

 See https://github.com/sylverpyro/nonsteam-launchers-shortcut-generator/blob/main/non-steam-shortcuts.md

-# Tool
+## Tool
 The tooling is right now being developed and targed for SteamOS/Steamdeck

 Windows users have the luxury of being able to just copy/paste data from the shortcuts from various storefronts to add them to Steam, so automating the addition of shortcuts on Windows will likely be a completely seperate project once this tool reaches 2.0

-# Current State
+## Current State
 Pre-0.1

+Working:
-Working: Generate text help for creating shortcuts for all installed EGL, GOG, EA, Ubisoft, and Amazon games
+* Generate text help for creating shortcuts for all installed EGL, GOG, EA, Ubisoft, and Amazon
+* Works on SteamDeck with stock installs from NonSteamLaunchers project
+* Works on non-SteamDeck Linux as long as Steam folder is symlink'd to ~/.local/shared/Steam

 Not Working:
 - Detection of games that were installed but are now uninstalled is spotty (EA at least is fixed)